craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan 15 22.md

 Bluecap, Barrelstalk, Verr Gourd, Smokebulb, Lithel

 Duergar made a path through here.
 The party has managed to pick it up.
 I will lead them to the city of [[Ammyrain]] proper.

+On their first day, they encountered 8 bullet, which they